Currently in Kingston upon Hull, the UK.

 Toki Pona is a constructed language created by Sonja Lang in 2001.
 It comprises around 137 words, nine consonants, and five vowels.
 The language was designed to fill as much of the semantic space with as few tokens as possible.
 Its small set of phonemes, simple morphology, and rigid syntax make Toki Pona easy to acquire.
 It allows a user to simplify their thoughts to basic elements and encourages them to be mindful.
 The word pona—which means both good and simple (and more) in Toki Pona—it can function as an adjective, adverb, noun, verb, or interjection—encapsulates these qualities perfectly.

 I adopt a similar approach to yoga.
 In my classes, I aim to reduce the intent to a minimum set of poses (asanas) while prioritising simple poses with multiple benefits.
-They are taught in predictable and repetitive sequences wherein each transition is paired with a breath (pranayama) to help my students get into a meditative state.
+They are taught in predictable sequences wherein each transition is paired with a breath (pranayama) to bring forth a meditative state.

-This class is perfect for a Friday evening.
-Typically, after warming up, I centre the main sequence around Chandra Namaskar: moon salutations.
-They are the lesser-known counterparts of the energising sun salutations (Surya Namaskar).
-The cooling, calming, and meditative poses take you around the mat.
-Typically, I teach one cycle before adding poses that balance the seven chakras (energy centres) to another cycle.
-This is followed by a wind-down routine and yoga nidra (psychic sleep): a relaxation technique and a form of guided meditation.
+If you prefer a slower, more variable, and introspective class, perhaps for Friday evenings, you may find this class a good fit.
+It starts with bhramari pranayama and a gentle warm-up sequence.
+The main sequence is centred around chandra namaskar: moon salutations.
+They are the lesser-known counterparts of surya namaskar.
+The cooling, calming, and meditative poses take a yogi around the mat.
+Typically, I teach one cycle before adding poses that balance the seven chakras (energy centres) to another.
+This is followed by a wind-down sequence and yoga nidra (psychic sleep): a relaxation technique.

 Lack of motivation?
 Anxiety?
 Shoulder issues?
-After a free consultation, if the client wants to, I can plan a lesson to address their specific needs.
+After a free consultation, if you want to, I can plan a lesson to address your specific needs.